restatedev/examples/typescript/patterns-use-cases/README.md

   }'
 ```

-You can also use the cron service to execute handlers on Virtual Objects, by specifying the Virtual Object key in the request.
+You can also use the cron service to execute handlers on Virtual Objects by specifying the Virtual Object key in the request.

 You will get back a response with the job ID.